 The research team develops various applied, scientific projects concerning the subjects of accessible communication and education, accessible media and didactics, professional rehabilitation, media competence, sign language and deaf culture.

-Test procedures for the assessment of occupationally relevant competencies of deaf and hard of hearing people
+TEBEK Development of a sign and written language oriented test system for the assessment of occupationally relevant competencies of deaf and hard of hearing people.

 SIGN-HUB – Preserving, researching and fostering the linguistic, historical and cultural heritage of European Deaf signing communities with an integral resource.